palikar/blog-hugo-files/content/projects/cpp_tips.md

 take_ownership(std::move(int_arr_ptr));
 ```

-`shared_ptr` on the other hand can share their ownership.
-Again, it's good to know how is this done because you could messed it up.x
+`shared_ptr`, on the other hand, can share their ownership.
+Again, it's good to know how is this done because you can messed it up.

 ```c++
 class PtrHolder {